endothermicdev/lightning-rfc/07-routing-gossip.md

 would be possible.
 To avoid this, channel id and side are instead used to describe the intended node.

-Using the lexicographically least SCID of a node allows the oldest channel to identify a node, potentially reducing the necessary frequency of recalculating node announcement sketch entries.
+Using the lexicographically least `short_channel_id` of a node allows the oldest channel to identify a node, potentially reducing the necessary frequency of recalculating node announcement sketch entries.